 Our faculty members are committed to clinical training and to our trainees’ professional development.
 We strive to provide interns with the support and resources they need to develop the clinical, academic, and professional ethics skills that will allow them to be successful in the next step in their career development.

 Psychology interns are expected to abide by the ethical standards of the American Psychological Association and the Arizona statutes pertaining to professional conduct.

 The primary goals of our internship program are:

-- To provide a year of intensive training in broad clinical psychology skills and specialized training in serious mental illness or child and adolescent clinical psychology;
+- To provide a year of intensive experience in broad clinical psychology skills and specialized training in general mental health/serious mental illness or child and adolescent clinical psychology;

 - To promote in the intern an appreciation of and commitment to the science and practice of clinical psychology; and

 - To foster in the intern a strong professional identity based on a commitment to the highest ethical standards in their psychological practice and appreciation of human diversity.

 The specific objectives of our training program are: